 The last forecast for the 2022-2023 season was posted on April 30th.
 Thanks to everyone who supported the Sierra Avalanche Center this season by submitting observations, assisting with education, volunteering, and/or donating.

-It’s rare that avalanches come crashing down from above with no warning.
-They most often occur occur when conditions indicate avalanches are likely, and most accidents are triggered by the very people who get harmed.
+It’s rare that avalanches kill people with no warning.
+Most accidents occur when conditions indicate avalanches are likely, and the avalanches are triggered by the victim or someone in the victim's group.
 In many ways, avalanches aren’t the problem; people are.
-This is why the first step in avalanche risk management is careful consideration of your riding partners.
+This is why the first step in avalanche risk management is careful consideration of your partners.

 - Formal training

 You probably don’t have an unlimited choice of who to travel with, so the idea is not to be exclusive and only go with “perfect” partners.
 Each day, you can choose appropriate partners for your objectives, or choose appropriate objectives for your partners.
 Over time, these daily considerations will help you develop a great backcountry crew.